justinlubin/fractastic/README.md

 # Fractastic
-Fractastic is a simple and approachable fractal generator written in C. It generates Julia set fractals by repeatedly iterating a complex quadratic function until convergence (or divergence).
-A point is said to converge if either the magnitude of the difference between iterated values of the function at that point go to zero ***OR*** if it converges to infinity by attaining a value larger than a specified parameter.
-The number of iterations required to converge at a point is recorded and used as part of the value to color the related pixel in the final, rendered image of the fractal.
+Fractastic is a simple and approachable fractal generator written in C. It generates Julia set fractals by repeatedly iterating a complex quadratic function until divergence (or convergence).
+The number of iterations required to diverge at a point is recorded and used as part of the value to color the related pixel in the final, rendered image of the fractal.

 ## Usage
 `run.sh` is a script that will handle everything for you automatically.
 It is heavily commented, so you can see the exact steps that it takes.
 The C program outputs to `stdout`; `run.sh` just captures its output and pipes it to a `ppm` (and `png`, if ImageMagick is installed) file.